ashwincreates/dsa/Construct BST from preorder traversal.md

 ```

 ###### $O(nlogn)$ Solution
-Instead of searching linearly we can use upper bound and lower bound function to the element in $log(n)$.
+Instead of searching linearly we can use upper bound and lower bound function to find the element in $log(n)$.
 ```python
 def bstFromPreorder(self):
     if len(preorder) == 0: